-Clare McDonald PGDiploma in Counselling and Diploma in Couple Counselling
+Clare McDonald BSc(Hons) PGDiploma Counselling and Diploma in Couple Counselling

 I have over 15 years experience as a therapist and counsellor working in the public, private and voluntary sectors.